cdk8s-team/cdk8s-plus/docs/java.md

 ```

 - *Type:* `java.lang.Number`
-- *Default:* to auto-allocate a port if the ServiceType of this Service
+- *Default:* auto-allocate a port if the ServiceType of this Service requires one.
-requires one.

 The port on each node on which this service is exposed when type=NodePort or LoadBalancer.